ruixuan-wan/Square-Wave-Voltammetry/README.md

 This code is developed for use in CHEM 426/526 Instrumental Analysis at the University of Washington.

 ## Features
-- **Potentiostat Connection**: Seamlessly interfaces with a National Instruments DAQ card.
 - **SWV Measurement**: Configure and execute Square Wave Voltammetry with adjustable parameters.
 - **Real-Time Data Display**: View both raw current/voltage data and processed SWV graphs.
 - **Data Saving**: Export measurement results for further analysis.